multinormal/FuturesKit/README.md

 ### Creating a simple `Future`

-The easiest way to create a `Future` is to use the functions `future`:
+The easiest way to create a `Future` is to use the `future` function:

 ```swift
 func someLongRunningComputation() -> Int {